Coronavirus (COVID-19) and GI symptoms in kids

 At the University of Chicago Medicine Comer Children’s Hospital, our team provides specialized care for digestive diseases in kids of all ages.
 We want to help you understand what you need to know about COVID-19 and your child’s gastrointestinal (GI) symptoms.

-Is diarrhea a symptom of the coronavirus disease in kids?
+Is diarrhea a symptom of COVID-19 in kids?

 Although we don’t hear about diarrhea as much as the more common signs of COVID-19 — fever and respiratory symptoms (i.e., runny nose, difficulty breathing) — diarrhea is seen in a number of children and adults with the disease.
 But remember, diarrhea can be due to many reasons, such as stress, something you ate, etc. There’s probably no need for concern unless your child has diarrhea in addition to the other COVID-19 symptoms.